Ten Second Epic: Better Off (2011–2014)

-The band released their third studio full-length album on September 19, 2011 in Australia & Europe on Hassle Records, September 20, 2011 in Canada on Blackbox Records, & September 21, 2011 in Japan on Bullion.
-The band filmed the music video for first single, Young Classics, at an Edmonton area dirt biking facility.
+The band released their third studio full-length album on September 19, 2011, in Australia and Europe on Hassle Records, September 20, 2011, in Canada on Blackbox Records, and September 21, 2011, in Japan on Bullion.
+The band filmed the music video for first single, "Young Classics", at an Edmonton area dirt biking facility.

 Shortly after the release of the album, the band also released a studio documentary of the making of Better Off, as well as a brief history of the band.
 The DVD was nominated for 'Music DVD of the Year' at the 2013 Juno Awards.

 After the release, the band toured through Asia with Simple Plan in January 2012.
-After touring Japan, they returned home to film the music video for their song Better Off, and then immediately set-out on a tour that took the band across the US, UK, & Canada.
+After touring Japan, they returned home to film the music video for their song "Better Off", and then immediately set-out on a tour that took the band across the US, UK, and Canada.
 The following summer, the band again continued the US, this time on the Vans Warped Tour.

-On April 28 at the 2012 Edmonton Music Awards, they were nominated for 4 categories, Group of the Year, Album of the Year, Rock Album of the Year, and the People's Choice award.
+On April 28, at the 2012 Edmonton Music Awards, they were nominated for 4 categories, Group of the Year, Album of the Year, Rock Album of the Year, and the People's Choice award.
 They won Group of the Year.

-Early in 2014 the band announced they would no longer be active, and they would be doing one final tour across Canada in May 2014.
+Early in 2014, the band announced they would no longer be active, and they would be doing one final tour across Canada in May 2014.

 Reunion (2025)

 In early 2025, after more than a decade away from the spotlight, the band announced their long-awaited reunion with two back-to-back shows in their hometown of Edmonton.
-The announcement garnered excitement from both longtime fans and a new generation, with tickets selling out within days.

-The first night will feature support from Texas King and Drive By Punch, while the second night brings in guests Calling All Captains and The Red Threat - a lineup that pays tribute to the band’s roots in the Canadian rock scene.
+The first night featured support from Texas King and Drive By Punch, while the second night brought in guests Calling All Captains and The Red Threat.